Let’s take a look at

 - To protect you and us against fraud

-- To help train employees and support resources and systems to better serve you
+- To help train employees, service providers and systems to better serve you

 - To provide customized technical support